capn-damo/GURM/README.md

 4. **What GURM can't do**

-      GURM does not handle zip-archives
+      GURM does not handle zip-archives;

+      It does not deal with MyPaint brushes;

+      It does not yet handle other resources, for example tool options, curves, themes etc.

 5. **Error Handling**

+      `gurm.py` must be executable: `chmod +x gurm.py`

       If GURM does not copy anything, but everything else seems to work fine, check if you have the needed file permissions.
-Write permissions are needed for the gimpPaths, and for "gurm.ini"
+Write permissions are needed for the gimpPaths, and for `gurm.ini`.